Shirish Kunder: Career

-Kunder's second directorial venture was Joker, which he wrote, produced, directed, edited and composed the film score.
+Kunder's second directorial venture was the sci-fi comedy Joker, which he wrote, produced, directed, edited, and score.
 The film starred Akshay Kumar, Sonakshi Sinha and Shreyas Talpade, and was released on 31 August 2012.

 Kunder's third directorial venture was an 18-minute short film titled Kriti, a psychological thriller, featuring Manoj Bajpayee, Radhika Apte and Neha Sharma.
-It was released to YouTube on 22 June 2016.
+It was released on YouTube on 22 June 2016.

-Kunder is on social media and has 1.5 million Twitter followers.

 Kunder also wrote the humour column "Shirishly Speaking" for the Indian national daily newspaper DNA between 2016 and 2017.

-Kunder's fourth directorial venture is a Netflix Original Film titled Mrs Serial Killer, a crime thriller, featuring Jacqueline Fernandez, Manoj Bajpayee and Mohit Raina in the main lead roles, while Aamir Khan's niece Zayn Marie Khan makes her acting debut in the film.
-It released on 1 May all over the world and is one of the most watched Netflix Original Films from India.
-Manoj Bajpayee also bagged the best actor in a supporting role award for his brilliant portrayal of Dr Mrityunjoy Mukerjee at the ET Brand Equity SPOTT Awards.
-Kunder wrote, produced, edited, and composed the original music score for the film.
+Kunder's fourth directorial was the Netflix Original Mrs. Serial Killer, starring Jacqueline Fernandez, Manoj Bajpayee and Mohit Raina in the main lead roles.
+It was released on 1 May 2020.

 Personal life

 On 9 December 2004, Kunder married director and choreographer Farah Khan.
 She gave birth to their triplets (following an in vitro procedure) son Czar and daughters Diva and Anya, on 11 February 2008 at Mumbai's Jaslok hospital.